danimelchor/website/src/data/posts/2-C++-Data-Structures.md

 ## A list of C++'s most useful data structures and their time complexities for coding interviews.

 I am currently a sophomore in college and I've been preparing for Summer 2022 internships.
 After hours of research and practice regarding data structures, I feel confident sharing the list of data structures I used during my interviews and coding assessments.
-I hope this list can help you practice land those internships.
+I hope this list can help you practice and land those internships.

 ### Imports